DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230110-res-usage.md

 Hybrid deployment of online and offline services refers to running offline and online services simultaneously in a Kubernetes cluster:

-- Online business: business that requires real-time processing, such as websites, games, mobile applications, etc. This type of business usually has lower latency requirements, but higher resource requirements.
+- Online business: business that requires real-time processing, such as websites, games, and mobile applications.
+This type of business usually has lower latency requirements, but higher resource requirements.
 - Offline business: business that does not require real-time processing, such as batch jobs, data analysis, and backup.
 This type of business usually consumes more resources, but can allow longer delays.

 For example, a company may have a website that provides online shopping and shipping services.
 This service has high requirements on stability,